 After the interview session, the selection committee convenes to review each of the applicants.
-Turns out, the application and the other interviewer had different stories.
+It turns out, the application and the other interviewer had different stories.
 Upon review of the application, it says he was just a member of the organization’s club.
 The other interviewer said he would only chauffeur the CEO to the meeting.
 Out of concern for the applicant’s integrity, we put him in the do not rank pile.

 Bottom line: Make sure to get your story straight.
 Your oral presentation and written information should all be aligned.
 The interviewers regularly reconcile everything together.
 You need to tell the truth and stick with the same story!!

 The Sleepy Man

-- Shy Guy
+Shy Radiology Residency Interview Guy

 Bottom line: You need to get over your fears and act and speak with confidence.
-It may involve practice, coaching, and/or psychological evaluation.
+It may involve practice, coaching, and psychological evaluation.
 If we can’t figure out who you are during your interview, we are not sure if we want to sit next to you as a resident!!!

 Bottom line: Practice your interviewing skills in front of a mirror or tape yourself on an iPhone.
 You need to know that your expressions are appropriate for the interview context.
-This lady may have been an excellent radiologist but we sure would not feel comfortable having her sit next to us!!!
+This lady may have been an excellent radiologist, but we sure would not feel comfortable having her sit next to us!!!

-Not Quite Right Joe
+Not Quite Right, Joe

 Bottom line: We are not your friends in the interview setting.
 Do not release any information that could jeopardize your application and make you appear strange.
 We do not want any issues during residency that could cause probation, suspension, or worse!

-- The Guy all the Residents Hate At The Radiology Residency Interview
+The Guy all the Residents Hate At The Radiology Residency Interview

 Bottom line: You need to play nice with all members of the staff, especially the residents.
-They have important input in the residency application process and interviews.
+They have essential input in the residency application process and interviews.
 The wrong statement can get you kicked off the rank list!!!

-The Cell Phone Chick
+The Cell Phone Gal

 Bottom line: Shut off your cell phone.
 You are here to interview for a job.
 It is a sign of disrespect to use your cell phone at any time during the interview process!